playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 # Setup React Native Project {#setup-app}

-> Even if you have an existing React Native project,

 Let's setup a basic React Native project to extend using a monorepo.

 > Before you get started with this section, make sure you have [your environment set up](https://reactnative.dev/docs/environment-setup), including XCode/Android Studio.